JCSDA/jedi-docs/docs/learning/tutorials/level2/hofx-mpas.rst

 :math:`H`, model and application configurations
 """""""""""""""""""""""""""""""""""""""""""""""

 Next we need to copy over files associated with configuring either MPAS-Model or the ``hofx3d`` application.
-The ``hofx3d.yaml`` file contains many observation space components that are described in the UFO sections of :doc:`yaml <../../../inside/jedi-components/configuration/configuration>`.
-There are also sections that are specific to mpas-jedi.
-The MPAS-Model configuration files, including fortran namelists and xml-based streams.atmosphere are described in the `MPAS-Atmosphere <https://mpas-dev.github.io/atmosphere/atmosphere_download.html>`_ documentation.
-There are some entries in those files that are specific either to JEDI-MPAS applications or to this tutorial, such as directory structures.
+The ``hofx3d.yaml`` file contains many observation space components that are described in the UFO sections of :doc:`yaml </inside/jedi-components/configuration/configuration>`.
+There are also sections that are specific to :doc:`MPAS-JEDI </inside/jedi-components/mpas-jedi/index>`.
+The MPAS-Model configuration files, including fortran namelists and xml-based ``streams.atmosphere`` are described in the `MPAS-Atmosphere <https://mpas-dev.github.io/atmosphere/atmosphere_download.html>`_ documentation, and further contextual information is given in the MPAS-JEDI :ref:`top-mpas-jedi-classes` documentation.
+There are some entries in those configuration files that are specific either to JEDI-MPAS applications or to this tutorial, such as directory structures.
 Here we make brand new copies of all relevant files, because we will modify some of them in later parts of the tutorial, and we do not want to modify the settings that are carefully set up for the ctests.

 .. code-block:: bash